-7. Drag and drop the = function from the Functions Dashboard onto the first not-set node.
+6. Drag and drop the = function from the Functions Dashboard onto the first not-set node.
 The function is added to the expression tree with two empty nodes below it.

 '''

+ere or

 equal

-onot-set

-onot-set

-onot-set
+o not-set

+o not-set

 '''

-8. Click the Subject Attributes button, then drag and drop User Name onto the first not-set node below the = equal function.

-- 9. Double-click the not-set node below User Name.
-The String Editor window is displayed. - 10.
-In the Value box, enter a sherma and click OK.
+- 7. Click the Subject Attributes button, then drag and drop User Name onto the first not-set node below the = equal function. - or • equal • User Name • o not-set • o not-set - 8.
+Double-click the not-set node below User Name.
+The String Editor window is displayed. - 9.
+In the Value box, enter asherma and click OK. - or equal genus equal user Name not-set